 3. Setting fundraising targets based on historical fundraising results

-If you choose to use prior fundraising results as your guide to setting targets this year, make sure you look at results from the past 3 years as opposed to just the previous year.
+If you choose to use prior fundraising results as your guide to setting targets this year, look at results from the past three years instead of just the previous year.

-Your organization may have received a one-time donation or grant funding last year, for example, that you aren’t expecting to receive this year.
-Examining several years’ worth of results will help you establish a reliable estimate and set realistic targets for donor engagement.
+For example, your organization may have received a one-time donation or grant funding last year that you aren’t expecting to receive this year.
+Examining several years of results will help you establish a reliable estimate and set realistic targets for donor engagement.

 At the same time, if your previous year’s plan was sufficient to cover your organization’s expenses, you can set a similar fundraising goal, knowing it’s an achievable target.